einarhaaland/robot-caretaker/README.md

 * You are presented with a Code Editor.
 * Follow the RobotMotionLanguage guide to create a motion.
 * Click the `SAVE` Button to save your motion function to the system.
+*If the DSL does not meet your requirements, you can add motions directly in `motion_functions.py`*

 **Let's add a button for performing the motion**
 * Click the green `+` button in the bottom right corner of the webpage.